Digital Mkting 4th ed ch 3 The Digital Landscape

 The subject of Is an ‘obsession’ with digital skills excluding talent from the workplace? is not covered in the book, but it is relevant and so I've added it to this section.

 Another subject that is beyond the remit of this section is Social media is the most overrated skill by businesses, marketers say - but I think it is relevant.
-My comment on Twitter was 'Could that be that for the majority of businesses, social media is not a key aspect of its marketing?
+My comment when referring to Twitter was 'Could that be that for the majority of businesses, social media is not a key aspect of its marketing?
 Or even part of its marketing?
 Or even a waste of time?'

 3.4 IN HOUSE OR OUT-SOURCE